qgis/QGIS-Documentation/source/docs/user_manual/preamble/help_and_support.rst

 Plugins
 =======

-The website http://plugins.qgis.org provides the official QGIS plugins web portal.
-Here you find a list of all stable and experimental QGIS plugins available via the 'Official QGIS Plugin Repository'.
+The website http://plugins.qgis.org provides the official |qg| plugins web portal.
+Here you find a list of all stable and experimental QGIS plugins available via  the 'Official |qg| Plugin Repository'.

 Wiki
 ====